MicrosoftDocs/dynamics365smb-docs/financials/payables-how-work-checks.md

 ---
 title: Issue, Print, Cancel, and Void Checks| Microsoft Docs
-description: Describes how to issue checks using the payment journal, print checks, and void or view check ledger entries in Finance and Operations, Business edition.
+description: Describes how to issue checks using the payment journal, print checks, and void or view check ledger entries in Business Central.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP